Pylons/pyramid_retry/docs/index.rst

     @subscriber(IBeforeRetry)
     def retry_event(event):
-        print('A retry is about to occur.')
+        print(f'A retry is about to occur due to {event.exception}.')

+The ``exception`` attribute indicates the exception that triggered the retry.
+The exception may come from either ``request.exception`` if it was caught and a response was rendered, or it may come from an uncaught exception.

 Caveats
 =======